OPEN 7 DAYS A WEEK

 Keep in mind that oxidation can cause a wine, whether red or white, to lose its vibrancy, flavor, and color.
 When the cork of an unopened wine bottle dries out, this usually happens.
 Having a cooler or a wine fridge designed specifically for storing or aging wine will help reduce the likelihood of this happening.

 |Wine Coolers||Standard Refrigerators|

-|Purpose:||To cool wine to its ideal temperature||To store a variety of food|
+|Purpose:||To cool wine to its optimal serving temperature||To store different varieties of food|

-|Humidity:||Ideal humidity level for wine is 30% - 40% and you can get it from wine coolers||Humidity level is equal or less than 10%|
+|Humidity:||Ideal humidity level for wine is 30% - 40% which you may get with wine coolers||Humidity level is equal to or less than 10%|

 |Capacity:||Depends on your wine cooler||Depends on the amount of food inside|